apache/arrow/docs/source/format/Intro.rst

 .. _Velox: https://velox-lib.io/
 The main differences to classical binary and string layout is the views buffer.
-It includes the length of the string, and then either contains the characters inline (for small strings) or only the first 4 bytes of the string and point to a location in one of potentially several data buffers.
+It includes the length of the string, and then either contains the characters inline (for small strings) or only the first 4 bytes of the string and an offset into one of potentially several data buffers.
 It also supports binary and strings to be written out of order.